Understanding Your Mortgage Payment

 Reasons to think twice: some loans carry prepayment penalties (rare on conventional U.S. mortgages today, but worth confirming); money tied up in home equity isn't liquid; and if your mortgage rate is low, investing that extra cash elsewhere may earn a higher return.
 There's also the mortgage interest tax deduction to weigh if you itemize deductions — paying down the loan faster reduces how much interest you can deduct.

 A popular middle-ground strategy is biweekly payments — paying half your monthly payment every two weeks results in 26 half-payments (13 full payments) a year instead of 12, quietly accelerating payoff without a large lifestyle change.
+Use the Biweekly Payment toggle above to see exactly what that would do to your own numbers.

 A Short History of the American Mortgage